afk-mario/amano-ldtk-importer/README.md

 # Installation

 1. [Download]()
-2. Unpack the `amano-ldtkk-importer` folder into your `/addons` folder within the Godot project
+2. Unpack the `amano-ldtk-importer` folder into your `/addons` folder within the Godot project
 3. Enable this addon within the Godot settings: `Project > Project Settings > Plugins`

 # Features